The framework

 Culture

-For people with layered or contested cultural identity — veteran transitions, immigrant generations, mixed heritage — culture is foreground, not a background variable.
-It needs explicit attention as its own territory.
+For people with layered or contested cultural identity — veteran transitions, immigrant generations, mixed heritage — culture is part of the lens.

 08